futilityMethod/CTFs/OverTheWire/Natas/natas.md

 Now according to this presentation, the line `if ($cgi->upload('file'))` will check if ANY of the file parameters have been uploaded.
 Meaning I can provide two, and only one has to be uploadable in order for this check to succeed.
 Next, the statement `$cgi->param('file')` will return all of the matching parameter values, but only the first one will actually get stored to a variable on the left side of an assignment statement.
 Another good tidbit of information -- if this first 'file' value is a scalar, a plain string will be stored, and not a file handle.
 Why is this important?
 The while loop which iterates through the file contents, `while (<$file>)` does something special if the string value of $file is ARGV.
-It will loop through the query parameters and pass them too an open() call.
+It will loop through the query parameters and pass them to an open() call.
 If $file was any other plain string, nothing useful would happen.

 Putting this all together, I formed the following request:
 ```